+8.1.4 Operational Deliverability Assessment

 The CAISO will perform an operational partial and interim Deliverability Assessment (operational Deliverability Assessment) as part of the Phase II Interconnection Study.
-The operational Deliverability Assessment will be performed for each applicable queue cluster study group for each applicable study year through the prior year before all of the required Delivery Network Upgrades are in-service.
+The operational Deliverability Assessment will be performed for each applicable Queue Cluster Group Study group for each applicable study year through the prior year before all of the required Delivery Network Upgrades are in-service.
 The CAISO will consider operational Deliverability Assessment results stated for the first year in the pertinent annual Net Qualifying Capacity process that the CAISO performs for the next Resource Adequacy Compliance Year.
 The study results for any other years studied in operational Deliverability Assessment will be advisory and provided to the Interconnection Customer for its use only and for informational purposes only.

 The CAISO will publish the methodology under which the CAISO will perform the operational deliverability assessment on the ISO Website or within a Business Practice Manual.

-7.2 Phase II Study Coordinated To Transmission Planning Process

-The CAISO shall coordinate the Phase II Interconnection Studies with the CAISO’s Transmission Planning Process under CAISO Tariff Section 24.
-This coordination shall include, but not be limited to:

-(i) consistency, to the maximum extent applicable under Good Utility Practice, between the Interconnection Base Case Data used for performance of the Phase II Interconnection Studies and the Unified Planning Assumptions developed for the Transmission Planning Process, including, but not limited to, data relating to Demand data, network topology, and generation resources;

-(ii) consideration of any conceptual transmission plan(s) developed, but not rejected, in the current or former Transmission Planning Processes intended to access generation development areas as a means to satisfy the Network Upgrade requirements to interconnect Generating Facilities included in the Phase II Interconnection Study;

-(iii) performance of sensitivities within the Transmission Planning Process, including cases considering Generating Facilities included in the Phase II Interconnection Study(ies) to the extent possible, to optimize transmission upgrades developed in the current Transmission Planning Process to achieve System Reliability, economic efficiency, and satisfy the Network Upgrade requirements to interconnect Generating Facilities included in the Phase II Interconnection Study;

-(iv) consideration of future generation development potential in transmission upgrade designs pursuant to criteria developed as part of the Unified Planning Assumptions; and

-(v) consideration of phased development and option value of transmission projects to address uncertainty.

-Network Upgrades, apart from detail engineering and final cost determinations, identified in any Phase II Interconnection Study or as part of the Transmission Planning Process that must receive CAISO Governing Board approval under Section 24 of the CAISO Tariff may be subject to Section 24.2.5.2 of the CAISO Tariff.

-Generation projects entering the Phase II Interconnection Study will also be considered in the Unified Planning Assumptions, as appropriate.
-Transmission projects proposed through the Phase II Interconnection Study that require CAISO Governing Board approval will be integrated into the stakeholder process under the Transmission Planning Process.
+8.2 Determining Final Network Upgrades

+8.2.1 Reliability Network Upgrades and Local Delivery Network Upgrades

+RNUs and LDNUs will be identified on the basis of all Interconnection Customers in the current Queue Cluster regardless of whether they have selected Option (A) or (B).

+8.2.2 Area Delivery Network Upgrades

+The Phase II Interconnection Study will identify final ADNUs for Interconnection Customers who have selected Option (B).
+The Deliverability Assessment Base Case for the Phase II Interconnection Study will include Generating Facilities selecting Option (A) in the current Interconnection Study Cycle and earlier queued Generating Facilities eligible for TP Deliverability that fully utilize but do not exceed the available TP Deliverability.

+If the MW capacity of the Option (A) Generating Facilities and earlier queued Generating Facilities eligible for TP Deliverability in an area is less than the total TP Deliverability in any electrical area, the Deliverability Assessment Base Case will include all Option (A) and earlier queued Generating Facilities in the electrical area.

+If the MW capacity of the Option (A) Generating Facilities and earlier queued Generating Facilities eligible for TP Deliverability in an area exceeds the TP Deliverability in any electrical area, the Deliverability Assessment Base Case will include a representative subset of Generating Facilities that fully utilizes but does not exceed the TP Deliverability.

+After the CAISO has modeled the Option (A) Generating Facilities, as described above, the CAISO will add Option (B) Generating Facilities to the Deliverability Assessment Base Case.
+ADNUs that are identified as needed for each electrical area shall be assigned to Option (B) Generating Facilities based upon their flow impacts.

-7.3 Financing Of Reliability Network Upgrades
+8.3 Cost Responsibility for Reliability Network Upgrades